anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Where is the Life we have lost in living?
-Where is the wisdom we have lost in knowledge?
-Where is the knowledge we have lost in information?
+Quote: For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.

-By: George Eliot
+By: Audrey Hepburn